zacharyvunguyen/Production-Ready-ML-Pipeline-on-GCP-Baby-Weight-Prediction/pipeline.md

 6. **Logging Enhancement:** Detailed logging helps with debugging and tracking the metrics extraction process.

+7. **Model Selection Logic:** The model selection component intelligently compares different types of metrics, handling both "lower is better" and "higher is better" cases.

-These improvements ensure that the pipeline runs efficiently and reliably, with consistent metric outputs from both model types for comparison.
+These improvements ensure that the pipeline runs efficiently and reliably, with consistent metric outputs from both model types for comparison and intelligent model selection.